Noroff-FEU-Assignments/project-exam-1-MariuszRozycki/README.md

 * message content (is more than 25 characters long),
 * there is written JavaScript code to form validation.

-### Summary:
-- website is mobile responsive and looks good on all screen sizes
-- the HTML is neat and semantic, the CSS is concise and styles aren't duplicated in media queries
-- each page has a unique title, one unique h1, and meta description
-- images are below 200kb and have alt text
-- the site looks good and there's a class in the navigation telling the user which page they're on
-- text lines are kept short
-- the colors have good contrast, the text is easy to read and the site is easy for user's to navigate

 ## Built with
 To built this project I used:
 - HTML, CSS, JS,